deathtothecorporation/plunder-docs/sire/intro.md

 On the second line, we bound a new variable, `renamedInput` with the value of `originalInput`.
 Then `2` is added to this variable.

-To prove to yourself that `renamedInput` is only bound within the function scope, try calling it at the top-level of the repl:
+To prove to yourself that `renamedInput` is only bound within the function scope, try calling it at the top-level of the REPL:

 ```sire
 renamedInput